 |LME works with the London Platinum and Palladium Market to administer and distribute London Bullion Market Association (LBMA) Platinum and LBMA Palladium Prices.|

-LME futures contract trade daily out to three months, weekly out to six months and monthly up to 123 months in the future depending on the metal.
-Each LME metal could have as many as 200 tradeable dates.
-Ring trading enables traders to transact multiple dates more efficiently than electronic trading.
+LME futures contracts trade daily out to three months, weekly out to six months and monthly up to 123 months in the future depending on the metal.

 Only an LME Ring member can transact business in the Ring.
 Ring trading begins at 11:40 and ends at 17:00.
 Traders should consult the LME website for the specific trading windows for individual metals.

-LME operates two electronic trading platforms: LMEselect and LMEbullion.
+The LME operates two electronic trading platforms – LMEselect and LMEbullion.

-- LMEselect Data: Traders can directly access the electronic order book with LMEselect Data.
-This could be particularly advantageous for algorithmic and high-frequency trading firms.
-LMEselect Data also provides traders with tick data, Open High Low Close (OHLC) information and price and trading reports.
-Traders can obtain LMEselect Data from market data distributors.
+- LMEselect Data – Traders can directly access the electronic order book with LMEselect Data.
+LMEselect Data also provides traders with tick data, Open High Low Close (OHLC) information, and price and trading reports.

 LMEbullion is a real-time auction system.
 The LME conducts auctions twice a day for palladium and platinum to determine the AM and PM established prices.